rwieruch/blog_iamliesa_content/blog/inflammation-cause-definition-treatment-symptoms/index.md

 **Common inflammatory markers include:**

-**CRP**: a protein that is made in your liver and increases with inflammation.
+**CRP**: is a protein that is made in your liver and increases with inflammation and a common inflammation marker to look at.
 Elevated levels may indicate you have chronic inflammation.
 CRP is also linked with an **increased risk of heart disease**.
 A CRP concentration of higher than 3.0 mg/L indicates a high risk of heart problems according to the American Heart Association.

 **hs-CRP**: This test detects lower levels of the protein in the blood compared to the standard CRP test which measures CRP in a range from 10 to 1000 mg/L. The hs-CRP test measures the protein in a range from 0.5 to 10 mg/L.